sql-hacker/black-hat-tool/README.md

 # black-android-tool
-#black-android-tool  is a open source project created by john-K for hack the android devices without using payload.
+#black-android-tool  is a open source project created by john-K for hack the android devices with metasploit payload.